Global System of Trade Preferences among Developing Countries

-The Global System of Trade Preferences among Developing Countries (GSTP) is a preferential trade agreement, currently encompassing 42 members ("participants"), signed on 13 April 1988 with the aim of increasing trade between developing countries.
-It was negotiated within the framework of the United Nations Conference on Trade and Development (UNCTAD).
-The Agreement entered into force on 19 April 1989 and was notified to the then General Agreement on Tariffs and Trade (GATT), predecessor of the World Trade Organization (WTO), on 25 September 1989.
-The 42 members of GSTP include 7 LDCs as well (Bangladesh, Benin, Guinea, Mozambique, Myanmar, Sudan, and Tanzania).
+The Global System of Trade Preferences among Developing Countries (GSTP) is an interregional preferential trade agreement among developing countries.
+Signed on 13 April 1988, it entered into force on 19 April 1989 and currently has 42 participants, including seven least developed countries.
+The agreement was negotiated with the support of the United Nations Conference on Trade and Development (UNCTAD).

+The Agreement is legally covered under the Enabling Clause of GATT 1994, which permits developing countries to exchange preferential tariff reductions through regional or global arrangements without extending those preferences to all WTO members under the most-favoured-nation principle.

 The Agreement was initiated by UNCTAD to promote trade among developing countries, thereby fostering economic growth and South-South cooperation and has its roots in the Group of 77, a coalition of 134 developing countries created in 1964 to increase their negotiating leverage and promote their economic interests.

-The GSTP was established in 1989 as a framework for preferential tariff reductions and other measures of cooperation, including "para-tariffs, non-tariff measures, direct trade measures including medium and long-term contracts and sectoral agreements", to stimulate trade between developing countries.
+The GSTP is a framework for preferential tariff reductions and other measures of cooperation, including "para-tariffs, non-tariff measures, direct trade measures including medium and long-term contracts and sectoral agreements", to stimulate trade between developing countries.
 Today, only preferential tariffs are covered by the agreement.

-Through the framework of the GSTP, its participants aim to promote economic growth and development by capitalizing on South-South trade.
-Institutionally, the Committee of Participants (COP) is the highest decision-making organ of the GSTP and has the mandate to oversee the operation of the Agreement.
-The UNCTAD Secretariat provides substantive and technical support to the operation of the GSTP Agreement.
+Through the GSTP, participants aim to promote economic growth and development by expanding South-South trade.
+The Committee of Participants (COP) is the highest decision-making organ and oversees the operation of the Agreement, while the UNCTAD secretariat provides substantive and technical support.

-GSTP economies represented a market of US$14 trillion in 2018, having grown at an average of 10.3% since 2000, nearly twice the world average growth.
-These economies generated an import demand of some US$4 trillion in 2018, or 20% of total world imports.